aleshaleksey/fansys23/04-combat.md

 #### HiT (Hit Threshold)
 Representing how difficult it is to cause it damage with a targeted attack that causes damage.
 Attackers roll an attack with an attack bonus against the HiT.

-The calculations for attack thresholds are found in ["Base Rules: Hit Threshold (HiT)"](02-base-rules.md#hit-threshold-hit).
+The calculations for attack thresholds are found in [" NAP and SAP, NAT and SAT"](02-base-rules.md#nap-and-sap-nat-and-sat-attack-of-the-three-letter-words-ii).

 ___
 #### Save Bonuses, one for each stat